 Originally Published January 6, 2011

 DC Comics recently relaunched their entire series, giving curious but uninitiated nerds a convenient entry point.
-Fellow blogger Drew Baumgartner and I are two such nerds, and we’ve decided to jump in with a handful of monthly titles.
-We really wanted to pull out all the nerd stops, so we’re also going to be writing about them here and on Drew’s blog (which you should all be reading anyway) every Friday.
-This week, I’m hosting the discussion of Aquaman while Drew is hosting the discussion of Nightwing.
+Fellow blogger Patrick Ehlers and I are two such nerds, and we’ve decided to jump in with a handful of monthly titles.
+We really wanted to pull out all the nerd stops, so we’re also going to be writing about them here and on Patrick’s Blog (which you should all be reading anyway) every Friday.
+This week, I’m hosting the discussion of Nightiwng, while Patrick is hosting the discussion of Aquaman.

 Aquaman, Animal Man, Batgirl, Batman, the Flash, Green Lantern, Justice League, Nightwing, Wonder Woman, Batman and Robin, Swamp Thing